 Clear Call to Action (CTA) to buy the book

 I include this separately from your product pages and the buy buttons on those pages.
-This Call to Action (CTA) is distinct in that it lives elsewhere on your site.
+This Call to Action (CTA) is distinct because it lives elsewhere on your site.
 For example, if you have a sidebar on your site, you might include a graphic link to buy your most recent release.

-Ideally, you’ll have this “new release” content on your homepage in some way as well.
+Ideally, you’ll have this “new release” content on your homepage as well.
 Including a clear, easy to click (so actionable) CTA on the home page and in the sidebar, is a good way to encourage visitors to look closer at your book.
 And it ensures a visitor coming to your site specifically to buy that new book can quickly and easily do so.

 Bringing it all Together